 The National Autistic Society has centres that provides bespoke services to meet specific needs of each person they work with.
 These services are designed to encourage adults to learn new skills and become as independent as possible and they are comfortable with.
 They’re open 7 days a week and open at times that maximise the opportunity for adults to attend.

-Plans that is suited to an individual working towards their personal outcomes.
+Plans that are suited to an individual working towards their personal outcomes.

 Supper Club - where individuals are supported to make a light meal and sit together in a friendly, sociable environment